pmartR/PMart_ShinyApp/www/help_modals/statistics_tab.md

 3. Fill out any additional settings such as whether to apply one or both types of statistical tests for iMd-ANOVA, or which multiple comparison adjustments to apply.
 4. Click the blue button at the bottom of the left column to perform the analysis.
 A modal indicating success will appear and plots/tables of your results will become available in the right-side panels.

-**A note on non-normal distributions and the ANOVA:**  The assumption of normally distributed residuals for the ANOVA F-test can in practice be somewhat violated as the test statistic is well known to be robust to mild deviations from normality (Knief, 2021) (Lix, 1996).
-Though techniques such as log transformation may be adequate to achieve approximate normality, in more extreme cases involving smaller sample sizes and more extreme/heterogenous deviations from normality, ANOVA may not be appropriate.
+**A note on non-normal distributions and the ANOVA:** The F statistic is well-known to be robust to mild deviations from normality (Knief, 2021) (Lix, 1996), and in many cases a log transformation is considered adequate to achieve a sufficiently Normal distribution.
+However, in extreme cases involving small sample sizes and greater or heterogenous deviations from normality, ANOVA may not be appropriate.
 See (Lix, 1996) for discussion of alternative tests.
+ANOVA based tests are common practice and widely accepted for log-transformed proteomics, metabolomics, and lipidomics data.
+Some caution should be used with NMR-based data, and alternative tests are provided for RNAseq data.

 ***